 Images catalog helps you keep all your favorite image files at hand.
-It's one of the main tabs in the program, which consists of the Icons by default:
+To reach it, click on Store tile in the main window.
+It consists of the Icons by default:

 Also, the panel has filters for some popular image types: Virtual HDDs, Audio images, Archives, etc. You can also add image files to Favorites through contextual menu of a certain image.
 The left part of the catalog allows you to switch between different filters and your customs folders:

 The tab has its contextual menu, which allows you to:

 - Remove removed or renamed images